 - Where can people find reviews of weddings at your hotel?
-Do you utilize a service like WeddingWire to specifically collect reviews on weddings and receptions at your hotel?
+Do you utilize a service like WeddingWire to specifically collect reviews on weddings and receptions at your venue?
 Are you getting reviews on Facebook?
-Google+?
+Google My Business?
 Through email?
 One way to help with collecting reviews is to ask guests who mail or email you a review if they could share what they wrote on your preferred review site.
-Be sure to send them a link to your hotel’s listing when you ask!
+Be sure to send them a link to your venue’s listing when you ask!

-- Capture the essence of your hotel’s wedding venue with video reviews.
+- Capture the essence of your wedding venue with video reviews.
 Do you have a wedding planner who really connects with the couple on their wedding day?
-Ask the couple if it would be alright to catch them in a happy moment and ask them a fun question.
-This way, the couple doesn’t have to worry about writing something later, and you can actually capture the experience you are trying to sell.
+Ask the couple if it would be alright to catch them at a happy moment and ask them a fun question.
+This way, the couple does not have to worry about writing something later, and you can actually capture the experience you are trying to sell.

-Hotels that use email marketing to promote their wedding space need to be especially aware of mobile optimization because 65% of people open emails on their phone.
-The industry pros at the WeddingWire event recommended checking that the emails you send out are mobile-optimized, providing content that is to the point, and ensuring that the email itself is free of overwhelming amounts of text and images.
-More so, the links embedded in your email campaigns are likely pointing to your website, so if a user comes straight from a mobile-optimized email to a website that is not mobile-optimized, you are more likely to lose that potential client.
+Hotels using email marketing to promote their wedding space need to be especially aware of mobile optimization because 65% of people open emails on their phones.
+The industry pros at the WeddingWire event recommended checking the emails you send out are mobile-optimized.
+The email needs to provide content that is to the point and ensures the email itself looks clean on mobile devices.
+More so, the links embedded in your email campaigns are likely pointing to your website, so if a user comes straight from a mobile-optimized email to a non-mobile optimized website you are more likely to lose the potential client.

 Kathryn Hamm from Gayweddings.com gave an outstanding overview of the growth the LGBTQ community has seen over the years and why vendors should be connecting with this segment now more than ever before.
-To start, Hamm mentioned that 77% of people under the age of 30 support gay marriage, meaning, acceptance is continuously growing.
-Additionally, she explained that 46% of same sex marriages wed in the couple’s home state.
-The remainder of same sex couples travel, usually due to the restrictions of their home state.
-Therefore, if your hotel is located in a state that currently allows gay marriage, you should be actively marketing your wedding space to target the LGBTQ community, as there are likely more out-of-state wedding shoppers..
+To start, Hamm mentioned 77% of people under the age of 30 support gay marriage, meaning, acceptance is continuously growing.
+Additionally, she explained 46% of same-sex marriages wed in the couple’s home state.
+The remainder of same-sex couples travel.
+If your wedding venue is not actively marketing to the LGBT+ community, then your venue is losing revenue to your competition.

 A few ways you can ensure your hotel’s marketing materials are inclusive of all couples include reviewing your:

 - Wedding Photos – Are the photos on your website and marketing materials only showing a traditional wedding, with a bride and groom?
-Add some wedding photos featuring all types of couples to show that your venue is not exclusive.
+Add some wedding photos featuring all types of couples to show your venue is inclusive.
 This allows all engaged couples to truly envision their wedding or reception at your hotel.

-- Marketing Materials & Contracts – What type of language are you using across your website, marketing materials and contracts?
+- Marketing Materials and Contracts – What type of language are you using across your website, marketing materials, and contracts?
 Does it still use presumptuous language like “bride and groom?”
 Replace any instances of exclusivity with more inclusive terms like “engaged couple” or “partner”.

-- Your Resource List – Do the professionals that you work with support gay marriage?
-Make sure your recommended and preferred vendors also support the LGBTQ community so you don’t accidentally send a client astray.
+- Your Resource List – Do the professionals you work with support gay marriage?
+Make sure your recommended and preferred vendors also support the LGBT+ community so you do not accidentally send a client astray.